TopG85/TopG85/README.md

 I'm currently working on.

-vinelifewilmslow, is a redesign of my friends website, after are first project with Code Institute, SAFEGUARDING MATTERS on HTML and CSS.
+vinelifewilmslow, is a redesign of my friends website, after are first project with the Code Institute, SAFEGUARDING MATTERS on HTML and CSS.
 My friend asked if I could make some improvements.
 I've used HTML, CSS with Bootstrap it's a single page website with sections, in the future I will add Python and Django to add CRUD functionality so